cronvel/freedesktop-notifications/README.md

 	  e.g. `{ ok: 'OK!' , cancel: 'Cancel...' }`.
 Note that *default* (as the key/codename) is a special case for a click on the notification body itself, so its value/label is ignored.
 	* clientTimeout `number` the timeout in ms before giving up.
 This defines a period of time after which the notification should be assumed to have timed out.
-This exists because many notification server (e.g. Gnome) do not send any event when a notification has actually timed out.
+This exists because many notification servers (e.g. Gnome) do not send any event when a notification has actually timed out.
 See [the limitations section](#ref.limitations) to understand what happens behind the scene.
-	* *any other key* will be turned into a *hint*, see the [Gnome documentation](https://developer.gnome.org/notification-spec/)
+	* *any other key* will be turned into a *hint*, see the [Gnome documentation](https://developer.gnome.org/notification-spec/) for the list of all well-known hints

-Set/reset properties after the Notification object creation.
+Set/reset properties after the `Notification` object creation.

 This accepts exactly the same properties the constructor does.